sqlparser/sqlflow_public/sqlflow_terms.md

 - edit or otherwise modify any material on the website;
 - redistribute material from this website, except for content specifically and expressly made available for redistribution.

+#### Accessing SQLFlow
+To use SQLFlow, the Customer must agree to these terms.
+It's free to use the SQLFlow service via web browser.

+The cusotmer need to pay subscription fee in order to use RESTFul API of SQLFlow Service.
+The Customer must specify the amount of users and intended duration of use.
+Gudu software will provide an invoice, and upon payment, the Service will be available to the Customer for the specified period.
+For the purposes of a free trial, the same conditions apply, with the exception that the Customer will not receive an invoice unless a paid service is explicitly requested.

+To continue subscription to SQLFlow, the Customer must inform the Service provider no later than 10 days before the end of the current subscription.
+Access to the Service will continue following the end of the initial subscription period, providing that the subscription fee for the following period is paid.
+If the Customer wishes to upgrade subscription tier, the difference in subscription costs must be paid in advance.

+The Customer has the right to cancel the Service if the service provider breaks any of these terms.
+In such a case, the equivalent fee for the remaining duration of subscription will be refunded.
+Otherwise cancellation of the service will not entitle the Customer to a refund for the subscribed period.

 #### Acceptable use